Confluent Cloud API and Confluent CLI for Custom Connectors¶

 Create a custom plugin¶

-The following examples show how to create a custom plugin using the CLI.
+Use the following command to create a custom plugin using the CLI.
 The following are required command option:

 --plugin-file